-Washington, DC Drunk Driving Charges Explained
+DC DUI Charges Explained

 In the Washington, DC area, there are three types of “Drunk Driving” offenses.
 Each type requires different elements and carries a different sentence if convicted.
 I have included some general information below, but every situation is unique.
-You should contact a DC drunk driving lawyer as soon as possible to discuss your case.
-Always remember that an arrest is not a conviction.
-There is more information posted in our DC DUI and DWI Frequently Asked Questions section.

 Driving While Intoxicated (DWI)

 The most common drunk driving charge in Washington, DC is Driving While Intoxicated (DWI).
-If you have been charged with a DWI in the District of Columbia, the government is required to prove, through the use of blood, breath, or urine tests, that the defendant operated a vehicle while having a blood alcohol concentration (BAC) of 0.08 grams per deciliter of blood.
+If you have been charged with a DWI in the District of Columbia, the government is required to prove, through the use of blood, breath, or urine tests, that the defendant operated a vehicle while having a blood alcohol content (BAC) of 0.08 grams per deciliter of blood.
 The government is not required to prove that the driver was actually suffering any type of impairment.

 |BAC Reading||Fine||DSA Status|